simplifyaviation/blog-website/README.md

 Steps:

-1. In the home.ejs file (located in views), input the h1 tag with home written inbetween `<h1>home</h1>
+1. In the home.ejs file (located in views), input the h1 tag with home written inbetween `<h1>home</h1>`
 2. In the app.js file create a callback function that renders home file.
-3. Start your application `nodemon app.js`
+3. Start your application `node app.js`

 [](image)

-Hints:
+### Hints

 1. Create a route using `app.get` to determine what route you are specifying and a call back function that will render your webpage.

-2. `app.get("", () => {})
+`app.get("", () => {})`

-3. In the quotation marks we need to put the route, in this case is the home route.
+2. In the quotation marks we need to put the route, in this case, the home route.
 We can use "/"
-4. Inside the parenthases, we input our parameters of request and response which is shortened to (req, res)
+3. Inside the parenthesis, input the parameters of request and response which is shortened to (req, res)
-5. Inside the function we use res.render() (we get the render() method from express.)
+4. Inside the function use res.render() (we get the render() method from express.)
-6. Determine what you want to render and place it inside the render brackets.
+5. Determine what you want to render and place it inside the render brackets.

 [](Video of how to do it)

----

 ## Part B